-Photo DS 10: Garages to Rear of 23-27A Frognal, Streetscape

-Site area: 650m2

-Description: The site accommodates seven backland garages, and the access way between 25s and 25c, leading to behind 25b Frognal as described in Land Registry title number LN121820.
+Photo DS 10: Garages to Rear of 23-27A Frognal, Streetscape Site area: 650m2 Description The site accommodates seven backland garages, and the access way between 25s and 25c, leading to behind 25b Frognal as described in Land Registry title number LN121820.
 The site is situated close to Finchley Road, in an area where trees and soft landscape have become depleted, and in a part of the Plan Area which is classified as open / green space deficient.

-On 4 April 2017, planning permission had been granted for the demolition of two of the seven garages (application 2015/6231/P) and their replacement by a three-bedroom house.
-The two garages are shown to the left of the photo, with blue stencilling.

-Amount of development: if the development does not begin within three years of the date of consent, the site could be holistically developed to accommodate c.
+Amount of development If the development does not begin within three years of the date of consent, the site could be holistically developed to accommodate c.
 2-3 car-free units (or as appropriate) within a green setting.

-Opportunity: The site could be utilised to contribute to Camden's requirement for new homes while, at the same time, meeting the Redington Frognal goal of increasing green space, biodiversity, native trees and hedges.
+4 Furesfen 25B Frognal Bat Survey, July 2012 Opportunity The site could be utilised to contribute to Camden's requirement for new homes while, at the same time, meeting the Redington Frognal goal of increasing green space, biodiversity, native trees and hedges.
 The Arup / Redington Frognal underground rivers research shows this to be close to an underground river and to have formerly supported many natural ponds.
 New residential units are to be complemented by new biodiverse green space.

-Constraints: Currently car parking and hard surfaced, with poor access.
-Any new development must not cause overlooking, loss of natural light and / or loss of privacy to neighbouring properties and gardens.
+Constraints Currently car parking and hard surfaced, with poor access.
+Any new development would be subject to any impacts on the amenity of neighbouring properties and gardens being satisfactorily addressed.
 The land is owned by separate owners and is comprised of the following Land Registry titles: LN 121820, NGL 201021, NGL 85340, LN 154773, LN 250891, NGL 161814, NGL 199290, LN 147289.

-Conclusion: The site is suitable, and at least part of the site is available.
+Conclusion The site is suitable, and at least part of the site is available.
 The site is suitable for redevelopment, but only part is currently available.
 The entire site is therefore able to be designated only as an aspiration for the neighbourhood forum.

-The redeveloped site should also include substantial permeable soft surface, trees and hedging, ideally with a natural pond, as part of the green corridor and bat flight paths, to support the bats which fly overhead.

-Site reference RF 6: Hampstead Gate, 1A Frognal, London NW3 6AL

-Address: Hampstead Gate, 1A Frognal, London NW3 6AL
+The redeveloped site should also include substantial permeable natural soft surface, trees and hedging, ideally with a natural pond, as part of the green corridor and bat flight paths, to support the bats which fly overhead.
+Site reference RF 6: Hampstead Gate, 1A Frognal, London NW3 6AL Address: Hampstead Gate, 1A Frognal, London NW3 6AL Photo DS 11: Hampstead Gate Aerial View